Self-Supervised Learning and Opportunistic Inference for Continuous Monitoring of Freezing of Gait in Parkinson's Disease: Introduction

 In recent years, wearable technology and machine learning (ML) algorithms have emerged as promising tools for continuous monitoring and management of PD symptoms, including gait disturbances and tremors~\cite{borzi2021prediction,bikias2021deepfog,SilvadeLima2017FreezingOG} However, real-world deployment of these technologies for continuous monitoring and intervention has remained a significant research challenge.
 One major hurdle is the scarcity of labeled data essential for training robust ML models, particularly in PD, where symptom manifestation is highly individualized.
 Data annotation requires considerable time and expertise, limiting the availability of accurate and diverse datasets~\cite{peppes2023foggan}.

 Detecting FoG using a patient-independent model is a complex task due to significant inter- and intra-variability in patients' gait patterns.
-Previous research on FoG detection relied on multiple sensors, extensive feature engineering, patient-specific data collection, and model retraining~\cite{sigcha2022improvement, naghavi2021towards, mikos2017real}.
-To address these challenges, we present an innovative label-efficient, patient-independent, and robust self-supervised learning framework, LIFT-PD (Label-efficient In-home Freezing-of-gait Tracking in Parkinson's Disease), for detecting FoG events in real-time.
-Our extensive results demonstrate that the proposed self-supervised model achieves comparable performance to baseline supervised models, despite using much fewer labeled instances and in an unsupervised fashion.
-Furthermore, we devise a novel opportunistic-based lightweight algorithm that reduces the complexity of model execution and processing time, paving the way for implementation in a stand-alone wearable system for real-time symptom monitoring.
+Previous research on FoG detection relied on multiple sensors, extensive feature engineering, patient-specific data collection, and model retraining, limiting large scale adoption of wearable technologies for long-term health monitoring~\cite{sigcha2022improvement, naghavi2021towards, mikos2017real}.
+To address these challenges, we present an innovative label-efficient, patient-independent, and robust self-supervised learning framework, \textbf{\textit{LIFT-PD}} (\textbf{L}abel-efficient \textbf{I}n-home \textbf{F}reezing-of-gait \textbf{T}racking in \textbf{P}arkinson's \textbf{D}isease), for detecting FoG events in real-time.

+The main contributions of this work are: \begin{enumerate} \item \textbf{Label-Efficient Learning}: LIFT-PD uses a self-supervised learning approach, allowing the model to learn from unlabeled data with minimal labeled instances required for fine-tuning.
+This significantly reduces the need for extensive data annotation, making it more practical for real-world deployment where labeled data is often limited.